 To be competitive under the DIDG Program, applications must:

-• demonstrate a strong link to one or more of the Sovereign Defence Industrial Priorities.
+• Demonstrate a strong link to one or more of the Sovereign Defence Industrial Priorities (SDIP).

 Requests for Letters of Support to accompany applications for the Nuclear-powered Submarines related opportunities can be sent to asa.industry@defence.gov.au and should contain information on:

-• What DIDG Program stream and closing date you are applying to
+• The DIDG Program stream and the closing date of the application

-• How your grants project aligns with, and contributes to, Sovereign Defence Industrial Priorities (SDIP) 2.
-Include detail about any commercial opportunities you are engaged in related to Conventional Submarines and/or Nuclear-powered Submarines, including the maturity of customer-supplier relationships that you have established in those areas
+• How the grants project aligns with, and contributes to, SDIP 2 – Continuous naval shipbuilding and sustainment.
+Include detail about any commercial opportunities engaged in related to Conventional Submarines and/or Nuclear-powered Submarines, including the maturity of customer-supplier relationships that have been established in those areas

-• The broader benefits of this grants project in relation to your business and the wider defence industry.
+• The broader benefits of this grants project in relation to you and the wider defence industry.

 Contacts